 I hardly can hear nor say it anymore, but it’s on: Corona.
 I’m not here to spread panic or to do as if it’s nothing.
-Instead, I’m here to share the things I did this weekend to entertain myself and which might be helpful for you too.
+Instead, I’m here to share the things I did this weekend to entertain myself whilst staying inside.
+And of which I think they might be helpful for you too.

 1. Repair all clothes on that pile